 It is unclear whether Witchman05 and HugBunter’s disappearances are related to the raid on Cyberbunker, especially with the idea that both disappeared prior to the operation in Germany and despite HugBunter’s return after the incident.
 However, both actors did not specify the reasons for their disappearance which, among other things, prompted the doubt of their fellow brothers in crime.

-After this series of events, we will continue to closely watch the illegal darknet businesses still currently earning billions from illicit trade and fraud and inform the public on any developments.
+We will continue to closely watch the illegal darknet businesses still currently earning billions from illicit trade and fraud and inform the public on any developments.